Gnesmith21/htmlBuilder/README.md

-Simple HTML builder class to make writing html slightly easyer in php.
+Simple HTML builder class to make writing html slightly easier in php.

 1. include the library
 2. create an instance of the object